raymond-w-ko/omegacomplete.vim/README.md

 Var -> v, va, var

-We then create a all possible combinations of choosing a prefix from each set and appending them together inorder.
+We then create all possible combinations of choosing a prefix from each set and appending them together inorder.
 Typing any of these combinations offer a completion for the original word.
 In essence, any of the following abbreviations will offer a match to "MyAwesomeVariable":